The Best of Everything

 I'm beginning to run out of wall space.
 I have Margaret Keane's paintings, which I love, hanging in my bedroom and dressing room, and I think I would start putting them in the bathrooms if the walls weren't tiled to the ceilings.

-First 4 photos below and above excerpt courtesy of Joan's 1971 autobiography My Way of Life.
+First 4 photos below from Joan's 1971 autobiography My Way of Life.

 Photos below courtesy of Bryan Johnson.

-Below are photos of the apartment as it looked when put on the market in 2007 for $5.5 million.
-Visit the Stribling Brokers site for more info on the listing.
+Below are photos of the apartment as it looked when put on the market in 2007 for $5.5 million by Stribling Brokers.

 The Best of Everything